Japan and the Economy | The Sogo Shosha Strategy: Why Warren Buffett relies on these retail giants – Image: Xpert.Digital

 The five major trading companies all offer attractive dividend yields that significantly exceed the Japanese average.
 Itochu offers a total yield of 4.32 percent, Marubeni 4.75 percent, Mitsubishi 7.84 percent, Mitsui 7.25 percent, and Sumitomo 4.58 percent.

-These high returns are backed by solid operating cash flows and are made even more sustainable by new corporate governance standards.
-Companies have increased their payout ratios while simultaneously launching aggressive share buyback programs.
+These high returns are supported by solid operating cash flows and are made even more sustainable by the new corporate governance standards.
+Companies have increased their payout ratios and simultaneously launched aggressive share buyback programs.

-Sogo Shosha conducted share buybacks worth 10 trillion yen in 2023, a fivefold increase from a decade earlier.
-These programs reduce the number of outstanding shares, thus increasing the remaining shareholders' share of the company's value.
+Sogo Shosha conducted share buybacks worth 10 trillion yen in 2023, a fivefold increase compared to the previous decade.
+These programs reduce the number of outstanding shares and thus increase the remaining shareholders' stake in the company's value.

-What's particularly noteworthy is that these buybacks aren't coming at the expense of growth investments.
-At the same time, the companies have increased their capital expenditures to 3.7 trillion yen in 2024, demonstrating that they are prioritizing both growth and shareholder returns.
+What is particularly noteworthy is that these buybacks are not coming at the expense of growth investments.
+The companies have simultaneously increased their capital expenditures to 3.7 trillion yen in 2024, demonstrating that they are prioritizing both growth and shareholder returns.

 The Sogo Shosha are investing heavily in digital technologies to modernize their traditional business models.
 Itochu has made significant investments in IT infrastructure and data analytics to enable better market forecasting and risk management.

-This digitalization enables companies to leverage their global networks more efficiently and identify new business opportunities.
+This digitalization enables companies to use their global networks more efficiently and identify new business opportunities.
 Artificial intelligence and machine learning are used to optimize trade flows and predict market trends.

 New business models